CMHAAorg/cmhaa-website/site/content/resources/personal-story-brian-long.md

 ---
-title: "Personal Story: Brian Long"
+title: Brian Long, Woolworths Group
 meta_keywords: Brian Long, Woolworths, Mental Awareness, CMHAA, Mental Health, Corporate Mental Health Alliance, City Mental Health Alliance
 meta_description: This is a detailed description of the page.
-banner_title: "Personal Story: Brian Long"
+banner_title: Brian Long, Woolworths Group
 banner_right_image: img/img_20200826_105910_4.jpg
 date: 2020-09-10T09:39:36.209Z
-description: >-
-  In my previous roles, serious injury and death were a reality.
+description: In my previous roles, serious injury and death were a reality.
 When people got hurt, I needed to be resilient; to remain positive to keep everybody else’s spirits up.

-  I took on too much of that burden however, and by 2017-18 I was completely worn out physically and mentally.
-I was a shell of the person I was before or wanted to be.
 category: Personal stories
 focus: Support for managers, colleagues and staff
 role: CEO or leadership role
 organisation_size: Large (250+ employees)
 industry: Retail & Consumer
 ---
-In my previous roles, serious injury and death were a reality.
-When people got hurt, I needed to be resilient; to remain positive to keep everybody else’s spirits up.

-I took on too much of that burden however, and by 2017-18 I was completely worn out physically and mentally.
+I took on too much of that burden, however, and by 2017-18 I was completely worn out physically and mentally.
 I was a shell of the person I was before or wanted to be.

 But I learnt the importance of being vulnerable and getting support.
 I reflected on myself and my work.
 I created space to live the genuine life I wanted to live.
 I added things outside of work that gave me joy and fulfilment.